Potential Financial Steps for T-Mobile Employees in November

 Earned

 Earned income is what someone receives from working.
-This could include working for a company, self-employment, or both!
+That could be working for a company, self-employment, or both!

 Investment

-Investment income is money earned from investments like stocks, bonds, mutual funds, indices, etc. Because the U.S. government wants to encourage capital funding, investments may have lower tax rates than earned income.
+Investment income is money earned from investments like stocks, bonds, mutual funds, etc. The U.S. government encourages capital funding by taxing investments at a lower rate than wages.

 Passive

-Passive income is for things like rental real estate, limited partnerships, and equipment leases.
-If someone materially participates in the business, it’s often considered active and would be considered earned income.
-The definition of material participation gets a little complicated and is beyond the scope of this post. 😉
+Passive income is for investments like rental real estate, limited partnerships, and equipment leases.
+If someone materially participates in the business, it may be taxed as earned income.
+Material participation is complicated and beyond the scope of this post.

 Rarely Mix